RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-FAQ.rst

 HIP detects my platform incorrectly
 --------------------------------------
 HIP will set the platform to AMD and use the HIP-Clang as compiler if it sees that the AMD graphics driver is installed and has detected an AMD GPU.
-Sometimes if this isn't what you want, you can force HIP to recognize the platform by setting the following,
+If this is not what you want, you can force HIP to recognize the platform by setting the following,

 ::